Axiomatic Explanations for Visual Search, Retrieval, and Similarity Learning: Second-Order Search Interpretations

-Visualizing the pixels that most ``explain'' the similarity judgement provides a simple way to inspect where a black-box search engine is ``attending to''.
+Visualizing the pixels that explain a similarity judgement provides a simple way to inspect where a retrieval system is attending to.
 However, this visualization is only part of the story.
-Image pairs can be similar for many different reasons, and a good explanation should clearly delineate these independent reasons.
-For example, consider the pair of images in the bottom left of Figure \ref{fig:shap_architecture}.
-These images show two similar scenes of people playing with dogs with several similar objects, but in different arrangements.
-We seek not just a heatmap highlighting similar aspects, but a data-structure which tells us about how parts of the query image \textit{correspond} to parts of a target image and vice-versa.
-In this section we will present generalizations of CAM, LIME, and SHAP to this richer interpretation setting.
+Images can be similar for many different reasons, and a good explanation should clearly delineate these independent reasons.
+For example, consider the pair of images in the left column of Figure \ref{fig:joint-eval}.
+These images show two similar scenes of people playing with dogs, but in different arrangements.
+We seek not just a heatmap highlighting similar aspects, but a data-structure capturing how parts of the query image \textit{correspond} to parts of a retrieved image.
+To this end we seek to measure the interaction strength between areas of query and retrieved images as opposed to the effect of single features.
+We refer to this class of search and retrieval explanation methods as ``second-order'' methods due to their relation with second-order terms in the Shapley-Taylor expansion in Section \ref{sec:hd}.